-Group hopes MO lawmakers will vote to join movement to reign in federal government
+Group hopes MO lawmakers will vote to join movement to rein in federal government

 Two other groups in addition to COS have formed with similar, but not the same, intentions.
 The organization Term Limits is focused on the singular topic of imposing a limit on the length of time members of the U.S. Congress can serve.
 The group Americans for a Balanced Budget Amendment (ABBA) wants to assemble a convention of states for the purpose of passing a balanced budget amendment.

-The resolutions drafted by COS were introduced in 37 state legislatures yesterday.
+The resolutions drafted by COS were introduced in 37 state legislatures last session.
 Carmichael notes the Supreme Court has determined that the documents must “aggregate”, or agree, and call for the same meeting.

 Such agreement may have alluded Arkansas however, which floated two resolutions in the past several weeks.
 One included language seeking a constitutional amendment to redefine marriage as between one man and one woman, while the other called for a declaration that life begins at conception.